-How do I get my MMR Titer test results?
+How did I get MMR Titer test results?

 By law, the results of your MMR titer test have to be sent to the medical provider who ordered your test.
 You should contact your medical provider directly.

-How long does it take to get MMR titer results back?
+How long does it take to get MMR Titer results?

 Once your blood is drawn, the results for most MMR Titers should be back in 3-4 business days.

 What's the difference between "Qualitative" and "Quantitative" results?

 MMR Titer test results can be reported as both qualitative or quantitative.
 "Qualitative" means that your results will be either Positive or Negative, without a numerical result.
 "Quantitative" means that your results will be reported as a number.
 The number can be compared against the Reference Interval on your lab report.